-Grades : Participat tion 40% 6 Grading scale: 90-100 Α
+Grades : Participation 30% Grading scale: 90-100 A

-Weekly A Activities 40% 0 80-89 В
+Weekly Activities 50% 80-89 B

-Final Pro ject 20% ' 0 70-79 C
+Final Project 20% 70-79 C

 60-69 D

 < 60 F

-Preparation and Participation (45%): I expect you to do the assigned readings before class each week.
+Preparation and Participation (30%):

+- I expect you to read and view the assigned materials before class each week (except week 1).
 They will be posted in the Module for each week in Canvas.
-This will help you get the most out of the lectures and in-class activities.
-Active participation in class and in Canvas is encouraged, for example through asking and answering questions, informal discussion, in-class writing, and small-group discussions.
-Participation and engagement are essential for success in the course.
-The lowest score of the 10 participation opportunities (class sessions) will be dropped, so you may miss one class without your participation score being affected.
+This will help you get the most out of the lectures and in-class activities. - Active participation in class and in Canvas is encouraged, for example through asking and answering questions, informal discussion, in-class writing, and small-group discussions.
+Participation and engagement are essential for success in the course. - For field trips, you must be prepared to spend extended periods outside in cold and rainy weather, walking and getting muddy, with appropriate footwear, clothing, and snacks. - You must attend the class meeting times.
+If you are sick and must miss one class, I may be able to arrange an alternate activity.

-Weekly Activities (40%): These activities will vary throughout the term.
-The activity could consist of discussion questions and responses to a reading or podcast or video, notes from a hands-on in-class activity, or a multiple-choice quiz.
-You will have a week to complete each activity, so they will be due on Fridays by 10am.
-The lowest score of the nine submissions will be dropped.
+Weekly Activities (50%): These activities may consist of discussion questions and responses to a reading or podcast or video, notes from a hands-on in-class activity, or a multiple-choice quiz.
+You will have nearly a week to complete each activity, so they will be due on Thursdays by 12pm.